 When your order is received we first confirm all the photos are accounted for as per your order form.
-To assure the best results, your photos are kept physically separate from all the others.
-Further, from start to finish, the same individual will be exclusively assigned to your photos.
+From start to finish, the same individual will be assigned to your photos.
 If they have a question, they’ll call you and likewise, if you call, you’ll speak with the person who is assigned to your project.

 We wear white cotton gloves and try to handle the photos as little as possible.
 Each item is gently dusted and then scanned.
 Next, the photo is returned to it’s original storage container in the same sequence that it was removed.
 Please know that photos in albums or items in individual envelopes will cost a bit more than loose photos.
 See the order form for details